 Height Limit on Heels

 The female members of The Royal Family are free to wear heels.
 However, they should not be higher than six inches.
 According to Harper's Bazaar Australia, there are two main reasons for this rule.
-Firstly, the Queen does not want the women to be 'hobbling around' during public appearances.
+Firstly, the Queen did not want the women to be 'hobbling around' during public appearances.

 Not only to ensure they look professional, but it would also be very awkward if they fell into the arms of a stranger!
 The other reason given for this rule is so that they don't appear "too tall."
 While we're not exactly sure what this one means, we have some ideas...